AxisCommunications/axis-aws-kinesis-vsp/README.md

 ## Install

-The image can be retrieved by either pulling it from Dockerhub, or by building it locally.
+The image can be retrieved by either pulling it from Docker Hub, or by building it locally.

-### From Dockerhub
+### From Docker Hub

-Get the Docker image by pulling it from Dockerhub:
+Get the Docker image by pulling it from Docker Hub:

 ```sh
 docker pull axisecp/$IMAGE_NAME:latest-<armv7hf or aarch64>